nicholasyao974/react-prep/README.md

 ## Intro

-Hello and welcome!
-My name is Siyang I'm so excited that you're embarking on this journey of becoming a developer!
+Hello and welcome, I'm so excited that you're embarking on this journey of becoming a developer!

 ## Setting the Scene